BananaKyle/edp-eco-gym-app-team-2/README.md

 **Step 4:** Open MATLAB and the data
 - Open MATLAB and click the project folder on the leftmost sidebar - the icon is a small bin
 - Click "Open Project".
+If needed, open the folder that was extracted.
 Find and double-click "edpapp.prj" to open the MATLAB project
 - Once the project loads, double-click "app1.mlapp" found in the list of files on the left
 - Click the green "Run" button found in the top bar in App Designer